Perspectives for grey giants

 Training methods

-The traditional training methods originate from a time when mainly wild-caught elephants were trained and are relatively brutal from today’s perspective.
-Today, elephants can be trained with gentle methods, which we implement together with the elephant owners.
+Traditional training methods date back to a time when mainly wild-caught elephants were trained and are relatively brutal from today’s perspective.
+Today elephants can be trained with gentle methods, which we implement together with the elephant owners.

 Representation of interests